 - 1) Any student at Saint Joseph's University is eligible to be an active member and may hold office.

 - 2) Non-students may act as associate members, but may not vote or hold office.

-For additional information or questions, visit their website (http://www.sjucssa.org/) or contact CSSA's advisor, Nancy Komada.
+For additional information or questions, visit their website (http://www.sjucssa.org/) or contact CSSA's advisor, Dr. Julie Yu.

-Our purpose is to provide an opportunity for all Indian Students to interact and share the joy of their culture and heritage, and to help new students.
+Our purpose is to provide an opportunity for all Indian Students to interact and share the joy of their culture and heritage, and to help new students adapt to life in the USA.
 HAWKS OF INDIA serves to promote the awareness of cultural diversity on campus.
 This is accomplished through social and cultural activities, general body meetings, community service and interactions with other student organizations.
 All our events are open to all the students on campus.

 More information about Hawks of India, questions, and their upcoming events and activities, visit their website (http://www.hawksofindia.com/) or contact HOI's advisor, Vipul Gupta - Phone: 610-660-1622 Email: email@example.com